About the strip > The 00s

 17 Jan 01

-There were the usual media health scare stories.
+There were all the usual media health scare stories.
 This year it was Deep Vein Thrombosis.

 20 Jan 01

-Luckily there was soon a proper public health emergency for the newspapers to scaremonger about: an outbreak of Foot and Mouth disease, which started on February 19th.
+In February there was finally a proper public health emergency for the newspapers to scaremonger about: an outbreak of Foot and Mouth disease.

 13 Mar 01